layer5io/linkerd-service-mesh-workshop/lab-3/README.md

       grpc_set_header l5d-dst-override $service_name.$namespace.svc.cluster.local:$service_port;
 ```

-This example combines the two directives that NGINX uses for proxying HTTP and gRPC traffic.
-In practice, it is only necessary to set either the proxy_set_header or grpc_set_header directive, depending on the protocol used by the service, however NGINX will ignore any directives that it doesn't need.
+This model joins the two mandates that NGINX utilizes for proxying HTTP and gRPC traffic.
+Practically speaking, it is just important to set either the proxy_set_header or grpc_set_header mandate, contingent upon the protocol utilized by the administration, anyway NGINX will overlook any orders that it needn't bother with.

-Nginx will add a l5d-dst-override header to instruct Linkerd what service the request is destined for.
-You'll want to include both the Kubernetes service FQDN (web-svc.emojivoto.svc.cluster.local) and the destination servicePort.
+Nginx will include a l5d-dst-abrogate header to train Linkerd what administration the solicitation is bound for.
+You'll need to incorporate both the Kubernetes administration FQDN (web-svc.emojivoto.svc.cluster.local) and the objective servicePort.

 To test this, you need to get the external IP of your controller which you can get by running